DataDog/hiring-engineers/answers.md

 ## Visualizing Data:
 The first step was to get an Application key from the <a href="https://app.datadoghq.com/account/settings#api">APIs page</a>
 <img src="screens/apikey.png"></img>

 The new timeboard will contain:

-	-the new metric : 'my_metric'
+the new metric: my_metric

-	-'my_metric' with the rollup function applied to sum up all the points for the past hour into one bucket -MongoDb Total number of connections created
+'my_metric' with the rollup function applied to sum up all the points for the past hour into one bucket

+MongoDb Total number of connections created

+Find more about Timeboard creation <a href="https://docs.datadoghq.com/api/?lang=python#create-a-timeboard">here</a>

 ```
 from datadog import initialize, api